wvan1901/Gotem/README.md

 Labels is gohttp custom symantics.
 A label is a string key value pair.
 This is the symatics of a label:
 ```
-A LABEL begins on a new line with char '@' followed by optional multiple spaces (OMP), label name, OMP, equals, OMP and label value.
+A LABEL begins on a new line with char '@' followed by optional multiple spaces (OMP), label name (A word composed of alphanumeric charecters & underscore), OMP, equals, OMP, double quote, any sequence of chars (except double quote), double quote and label value.
-  @ OMP label-name OMP EQUAL label-value NEW-LINE
+  @ OMP label-name OMP EQUAL DOUBLE_QUOTE label-value DOUBLE_QUOTE NEW-LINE
 ```
-`NOTE:` Label names are case insensitive they also must be alphanumeric or dash or underscore (ANDU).
-Label values also must be ANDU.\
+`NOTE:` Label names are case insensitive they also must be alphanumeric or underscore (ANOU).
+Label values are the literal value between the double quotes.\
-Labels are used to give custom metadata.
-This allows us to over ride strings in the http request.
-An example of this being useful is overriding base URL.
+Labels are used to give custom metadata & allows for templating which will be covered later.

 ### Requred Labels
 The only requirement needed other than a HTTP request is a name for the request.
 This is called a request name.
 To give a request a request name we add a label with the label name as 'name' before the request.
 Ex:
 ```
-@name=request-name
+@name="request-name"
 ```
 Remember label names are case insensitive so the label name for request name could also be `@NAME`.